|Approved by:||The President|

 A. Where to Make a Report

-If a report of a sexual offense is made to any staff or faculty member of the University who is a Responsible Employee (defined above), the faculty or staff member must contact the Title IX Coordinator who shall inform DPS and the Dean of Students as appropriate.
-All other members of the University community, except those designated as confidential resources in legally-protected roles (see section III.C below) are strongly encouraged to report sexual offenses in accordance with the reporting processes above.
+If a report of a sexual offense is made to any staff or faculty member of the University who is a Mandatory Reporter (defined above), the faculty or staff member must contact either the Title IX Coordinator, DPS, or the Dean of Students..
+All other members of the University community, except those designated as confidential resources in legally-protected roles (see section III.C below) are strongly encouraged to report sexual offenses.

 The University is committed to protecting the privacy of all individuals involved in a reported sexual offense.
 Information related to a report of an offense, aside from information disclosed to persons in legally-protected roles as described below, will only be shared with individuals whose duties require access to such information.
 No other persons will receive any information related to the report or investigation absent a valid subpoena or court order.